enrique-lozano/Monekin/README.md

 ### Tech Stack

-Developed in Ionic and Angular, which allows it to be a modern and scalable application to a large number of operating systems and platforms.
+At the beggining the app was developed in Ionic and Angular.
+In 2023, in order to make our app better, we migrate the app to Flutter, which allow us to have a modern and scalable application for a large number of operating systems and platforms.

+To store and persist your data in the app we store a SQLite database directly in your device, thanks to an opensource package called [drift](https://github.com/simolus3/drift)

 ## Run the code locally 🚀🧑‍💻